Table of Contents

 Finally, the reduced pension isn’t a catastrophic reduction.
 Yes, 40% of your base pay is a lot less than 50%.
 Servicemembers who contribute enough to earn the 5% matching agency contributions will have saved at least 10% of their base pay throughout their careers.
 Depending on how the markets perform, the compounding effects of time may help erase the gap between the two pension plans.

 Of course, that’s the big “what if”?
 We all know many people won’t save the full amount, even if they receive matching contributions, and we have no way of knowing what the markets will return.
-There is also a big difference between having a fixed pension for life and having some money in the bank that needs to be managed and withdrawn as needed (it’s more complicated due to the tax implications, the need to balance a portfolio, etc.).
+There is also a big difference between having a fixed pension for life and having some money in the bank that needs to be managed and withdrawn as needed (suddenly, you have to consider tax implications, the need to balance a portfolio, etc.).

 Comments: